Politics (BSc Econ)

 - Introduction to International Relations

-In Year 2 you specialise in the subject area(s) of your particular degree.
-Note that the list of modules below is indicative only and modules may vary from year to year.
+You take six Politics modules.
+Note that the lists of modules below are indicative only and that modules may vary from year to year.

 - British Politics since 1945